hi-ogawa/talks/2026-02-28/drafts/proposal.md

 ## 概要

 Next.js has introduced "use cache" directive.
-While Next.js provides more high level features, API, and route level integrations, the core "use cache" functionality is built on top of React primitives and fundamental RSC concepts.
-This session shows how React primitives (`react-server-dom` API) are utilized for implementation and how it relates to basic RSC concepts, such as client component and server functions.
-The demo is implemented for `@vitejs/plugin-rsc` to illustrate how "use cache" can be implemented outside of Next.js.
+While it appears as a Next.js feature, the core functionality is built on React primitives from `react-server-dom` - the same APIs underlying client components and server functions that RSC developers are already familiar with.

+This session shows how "use cache" works using React's serialization APIs.
+The demo (using @vitejs/plugin-rsc) demonstrates that the fundamental mechanism is a React feature - Next.js adds framework-specific features like fetch caching and revalidation on top.
+We'll explore how the React APIs work and how they relate to client component and server function concepts.

 ## アピールポイント